merely-useful/py-rse/index.md

 `echo $HOME` becomes `echo /Users/amira`, which displays the right thing.

-Creating a variable is easy:
+Creating a variable is easy:\index{shell variable!creating}
 we assign a value to a name using "=", putting quotes around the value if it contains spaces or special characters: